 Many recipes will call for milk and/or cream as the liquid in a leek and potato soup.
 This doesn’t really work when you have dairy issues, like me.
 Of course, you could try non-dairy milk.
 Coconut is often a route I take with soup.
 But I think the potatoes, and addition of a little yogurt, make this creamy enough without the extra fat.
 But use whichever you prefer.

 - 3 cups sliced and washed ramps or any combination of your favorite alliums

 - 3 cups potatoes, roughly chopped

 - 1 large, sweet onion, chopped

 - 1 1/2 tsp salt, plus more to taste

 - A small bunch of chives, chopped

 Heat the oil in a large pot over medium heat.
 Add the onions and let sweat, about 5 minutes.
-Add in the garlic, ramps or other alliums, some salt and let cook for another 8-10 minutes.
+Add in the garlic, ramps, or other alliums, some salt, and let cook for another 8-10 minutes.
 Pour in your liquid of choice, the potatoes, thyme, and a little more salt.
-Bring to a boil then reduce to a simmer for 20 minutes or until the potatoes are tender.
+Bring to a boil, then reduce to a simmer for 20 minutes or until the potatoes are tender.

 With an immersion blender, puree the soup until almost smooth.
-Alternatively, very carefully transfer slightly cooled soup in batches a blender.
+Alternatively, very carefully transfer the slightly cooled soup in batches to a blender.
 Stir in the yogurt.
 Taste and adjust seasoning as needed.
 Serve in bowls, topped with the chives and some crusty bread on the side.